in The Art of Classical Horsemanship

 While the horses teach you, we guide you to feel them...

 Sought after and respected throughout the history of equitation, Spanish horses are characterised by their gentle yet flamboyant nature, their strength and agility, their acquiescing intelligence and cheerful, noble bearing which makes it a pleasure to work with, and a joy to learn from.

 Their fluid and expressive movements and compact frame enable you to refine the use of your seat, and to feel more accurately the movement and responses of him beneath you.
 Due to their natural abilities, collected, lateral and elevated movements are easy for them to execute giving you the feeling of lightness, balance, cadence and rhythm.
 Riders are amazed at how light and gentle aids achieve excellent results on our Andalusian horses.
 They discover a new, simplified and clear natural harmony with the horse.

 Johanna Beattie Batista

 Instruction and schooling of the horses are led by Johanna.
 Born in Bangkok, Thailand, she has been dedicated to horses from a very early age.
-She is a qualified Instructor from England and Spain and is a Level II Centered Riding Instructor.
+She is a qualified Instructor from England and Spain and is a Level III Centered Riding Instructor/Clinician.

 Her knowledge of classical riding has been gained from wide sources over many years of intensive training, study and continued practice with highly respected trainers including Nuno Oliveira in Portugal, The Cadre Noir in Saumur and Michel Henriquet in France.
 She spent four years at the Royal School of Equestrian Art in Jerez de la Frontera, Spain where she was able to observe and learn all aspects of the classical art at its highest level.